 Cannot do embedded recursion, e.g. $a^n b^n$.
-(Context-free grammars can.) ab, aaabbb, aabbb
+(Context-free grammars can.)
+In the language: ab, aaabbb; not in the language: aabbb

 The cat likes tuna fish.
 The cat the dog chased likes tuna fish The cat the dog the boy loves chased likes tuna fish.